 But the one who never acts selfishly, who gives one’s own surplus to others, who performs deeds not for the sake of glory, who lives with calm and without worldly passions, who submerges into the tender and subtle calm of Tao and helps deserving people on this Path, such a person becomes similar to Tao.

 78. Water is gentle and yielding, yet it erodes away that which is hard.
 Nothing compares to it in overcoming that which is hard.

 Gentle and tender overcome hard and coarse.
 Only wise people understand the essence of this statement…

-Therefore, the wise give an oath not to condemn anyone.
+And, therefore, the wise give an oath not to condemn anyone.

 Kind people live in accordance with this rule; evil people do not.